pulumi/docs/content/blog/codegen-learnings/index.md

 This filtering step serves two purposes.
 First, it prevents LLM hallucinations that arise from similarly-named types across different providers.
 Second, it optimizes performance by keeping prompts concise - a critical consideration given that larger prompts increase both latency and computational costs, even when within context window constraints.

 Through empirical testing with the Pulumi Registry search, we've established these baseline parameters: a maximum of 10 documents selected by relevance score, and a 20K token ceiling for prompts.
-While these parameters have yielded good results in practice, they are likely not optimal for scenarios.
+While these parameters have yielded good results in practice, they are likely not optimal for all scenarios.
 We continue to iterate on these values through ongoing experimentation.

 ### Prompt generation

-We're now ready to create the system prompt for the LLM!
+We're now ready to create the system prompt for the code generation LLM call!
 We've already discussed some of the elements needed to build the effective prompt - the original user query, the search terms and the vector embeddings that produce the set of documents that will guide the code generation process.

 There is another element that goes into the prompt - a concise set of instructions produced by an LLM call based on the original user's query.
-The approach when the output of one prompt is used as input for another is known as "prompt chaining", and we used it to guide the code generator to produce the code that satisfies the requirements of the user and their organization.
+The approach when the output of one prompt is used as input for another is known as "prompt chaining", and we used it to provide step-by-step instructions to the code generator.
 For our query, this set of instructions can look as follows:

 > Create an S3 bucket using Pulumi in TypeScript using the following steps:
 >